It’s to Die For: Caring for the Poor in an Age of Consumerism

 • Atlantic hurricane season: At the conclusion of the 2020 Atlantic Hurricane Season – damage assessments for many storms came in at well over $1 billion.
 The total cost for the 2020 season was almost $47 billion.
 More than 430 people lost their lives.

 • Southern border humanitarian crisis: As of December 2020, the Southern Border Communities Coalition reports that 118 people have died since 2010, including several who died while in Customs and Border Protection custody….problems of overcrowding, lack of hygiene facilities and health care access, as well as food shortages.
-The conditions in camps for unaccompanied children have been reported as deplorable, lacking in food, health care, water, sanitation, hygiene, and other services.
 Children have died or become severely ill in these camps.
 There are currently more than 500 children separated from their families at the border, and those families cannot be found.

 He’s been right here all along: